wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 - Script
 - Manual installation

->[!NOTE]

->You can also get the MSIX Packaging tool from the Microsoft Store.
+You can get access to the MSIX packaging tool from either the Microsoft Store or Hyper-V quick start.

 You can use either an interactive UI or a command line to convert an existing package to MSIX package format.
 It’s important that prior to running the MSIX Packaging tool you: